mibur1/psy111/book/statistics/9_Spline_Reg/1_Stepwise_Functions.md

 ### Plotting the model

 We can also plot the model.
-Note that bin 3 and 4 have very similar estimates which leads
+Note that bins 2 and 3 have very similar estimates, which leads to minimal differentiation in wage trends between these groups.

 ```{code-cell}
 # Plot the model